ThePeeps191/ThePeeps191/README.md

 Hi monkeys!
 I am a mostly self-taught middle-school programmer and started programming in Grade 2/3 with Python.
 I'm currently getting better at C++ and competitive programming! :)

 My main languages are Python and C++, but I sometimes use HTML, JavaScript, and CSS in web dev.
-I also know C (duh lol) and Go, and I am currently learning to get better at C++ for the competitive too!
-I'm also learning Unity for some game development on the side.
+I also know C (from C++) and Go, and I am currently learning to get better at C++ for the competitive too!
+I'm also learning Unity for some game development on the side but currently taking a break from game development to get better at Competitive Programming.

 Find a complete list of my skills <a href="#skills">below</a>.
 I also like to "hack" GitHub to get "free" commits 😏.